-Not here for the Art and tulips?
+Not here for the art and tulips?
 Want to know more about taking drugs in the Netherlands?
 What would your mother think?!
-Now we’ve got that out of the way, here’s all you need to know about taking XTC/MDMA/Ecstasy in Amsterdam (or other Dutch cities for that matter, prepare before you pop one):
+Now we’ve got that out of the way, here’s all you need to know about taking XTC/MDMA/Ecstasy in Amsterdam (or other Dutch cities for that matter.)
+Remember, prepare before you pop!

 This has not put people off taking it, it’s actually one of the most popular drugs in the Netherlands.
 So it’s important to know all about ecstasy, its use, the law and safety.
 What makes the Netherlands different is that they like to inform their users of the risks in order to keep people safe.
 DutchReview wants to speak a bit more about this so, here goes!
 All about taking drugs in the Netherlands: XTC…

 PS.
-We’re not consequent and just use the words Ecstasy and XTC everywhere we want
+We’re gonna go ahead and just use the words Ecstasy and XTC whenever we want, interchangeably.

 So, what is Ecstasy (XTC)?